hippo2311/TikTokTechJam2026/README.md

 `CPUExecutionProvider` is the correctness-first default and is the provider used for the verified PyTorch/ONNX parity result.
 Other hardware providers are opt-in through `--provider`; verify numerical parity before using their predictions or comparing their timing.
 On the development Mac, partial CoreML graph execution did not match PyTorch closely enough, so CoreML results must not be reported as model results without further investigation.

-> The ONNX file is generated locally and ignored by Git because of its size.
-It must be uploaded to the project release or model repository before judges can download it from a fresh clone.

 ## Repository structure

 ```text